‘Avengers: Endgame’ Director Joe Russo Discusses Directing A DCEU Film

 — Russo Brothers (@Russo_Brothers) March 21, 2019

-Ensemble films tend to be in the Russo brothers wheelhouse, given that three out of four of their projects with the MCU were team up flicks.
+Ensemble films tend to be in the Russo brothers’ wheelhouse, given that three out of four of their projects with the MCU were team-up flicks.
 Avengers: Endgame has yet to be reviewed by critics and has no Rotten Tomatoes score at the moment.
 From the footage shown at press junkets, it seems like the movie is going to be one of the best yet in the MCU.

 Avengers: Endgame lands in theaters on April 26.